 It is rather obvious which of the sets cooked evenly with minimal sticking.
 Our best performer is the GSI Outdoors Pinnacle Camper model, which has a Teflon non-stick coating on a thick-bottomed, dedicated frying pan.
-Interestingly, the frying pan of the GSI Outdoors Pinnacle Backpacker did not perform nearly as well as the Pinnacle Camper, in this test and our "real life" usage.
-Although prepared in a pot, the MSR Quick 2 System is also an excellent performer during this test and had a natural clean up afterward.
+Interestingly, the GSI Outdoors Pinnacle Backpacker frying pan did not perform nearly as well as the Pinnacle Camper in this test and our "real life" usage.
+Although prepared in a pot, the MSR Quick 2 System is also an excellent performer during this test and had a natural clean-up afterward.
 Other models that performed well in this analysis are the Primus PrimeTech 2.3L and the MSR Ceramic 2.
-All have surfaces that don't stick easily, making clean up nice.
+All have surfaces that don't stick easily, making clean-up nice.

 Between the egg test and the boil time test, we can deduce much of what we need to know about the cooking performance of a cook set.
 If a pot set does these two things well, our anecdotal evidence suggests that pretty much all other cooking performance attributes will fall in line.
 One exception is the meat-browning performance of the laminated Stanley Adventure Series skillet.
 Browned in a skillet like this, at home or on the trail, is beaten only by grilled meat.
 Non-stick aluminum nor even cast-iron exceeds the performance of laminated stainless for browning meat.